eastend-street/portfolio/works/jotdown.md

 ## Why I created this app

 To manage a lot of bookmarks easily.
 I had been using Chrome bookmark manager but sometimes I couldn't find the bookmark that I was looking for.
 Also, I wanted to write a note with bookmarks to remember what the bookmarks are, but Chrome bookmark manager doesn't have that.
-To solve these problems, I made Jotdown.
+To solve these problems, I made Jot down.

 ## Technologies